 Application and Deadline

-The deadline to apply to serve on a Convention Committee at the 2014 AMA-MSS Annual Meeting is 11:59 EST March 29.
+The deadline to apply to serve on a Convention Committee at the 2014 AMA-MSS Interim Meeting is 11:59 EST August 25.

 Please note: Completing this Form will not automatically register you for the interim meeting.
 You will have to register for the meeting if you intend on attending.